timofruehwirth/howto/howto_figma/howto_figma.md

 Suppose that the "ImprintText" object on the bottom of your "StartPage" is meant to represent a link to another page containing information about the website's publisher.
 So, let's first build another page.
 Create a second desktop frame as you did above.
 It might be useful now to zoom out of the central window of the Figma workspace screen so that you can see both pages.
 Rename the new page from "Desktop - 1" to "ImprintPage".
 While we leave that new page blank, you will usually want to design it in a way that is similar to your "StartPage".
 (Among other things, you might want to create a "NavBar" component and add it to the top of all of your pages.)

 Turn the "ImprintText" object into a component (as was done above).
-Subsequently, drag-and-drop it from the "StartPage" frame into the grey area that surrounds it.
+Subsequently, drag-and-drop it from the "StartPage" frame into the gray area that surrounds it.
 That way, we can separate the orignal component from its instances to edit it.
 In the `Layers` bar, the "ImprintText" component will, therefore, no longer be shown within the "StartPage" hierarchy, but on the same level as both the "StartPage" and the "ImprintPage".

 We can now create two different variants of our "ImprintText" component that correspond to two different types of user interaction:
 1. "Default": when there is no user interaction,